-The Royal Medical Travel and Study Fund is supported by the Royal Medical Society Trust to provide grants to members for educational activities both overseas and in the UK.
+The Royal Medical Society Travel and Study Fund is supported by the RMS Trust to provide grants to members for educational activities both overseas and in the UK.

-The Travel and Study Committee meets two times per session to consider applications from members.
+The Travel and Study Committee meets twice per session to consider applications from members.
 It is a competitive process.
-Following on-line submission, applications are reviewed and short-listed applicants are invited for interview.
+Following on-line submission, applications are reviewed and short-listed applicants are then invited for interview.

-As of 1st September 2009 members are only permitted to receive a maximum of two awards from the Travel and Study Fund.
+As of 1st September 2009, members are permitted to receive a maximum of two awards from the Travel and Study Fund.
 Members may wish to take this into consideration when applying for projects during the early years of medical school.
-Members who have received previous awards prior to 1st September 2009 are permitted to receive 1 further award.
-There is no limit to the number applications which may be made by unsuccessful applicants.
+Members who have received previous awards prior to 1st September 2009 are permitted to receive one further award.
+There is no limit to the number of applications which may be made by unsuccessful applicants.

 In exceptional circumstances, members may be considered if they fall outwith the application deadlines or if applying for a third/subsequent award.
-If you wish to be considered in this category you need to write to the chairman of the committee with a full project outline and a statement in support of your application explaining why you merit consideration.
+If you wish to be considered in this category, you need to write to the chairperson of the Committee with a full project outline and a statement in support of your application explaining why you merit special consideration.
 This can be organised by contacting the Permanent Secretaries.

 Criteria for Application

-The committee consider applications for a number of criteria:
+The committee consider applications using a number of criteria:

 |Commitment to the Society||The Project||The Interview|

-Following completion of the project, successful applicants have 8 weeks to submit their written report.
-Failure to do so may require repayment of the award to the society.
+Following completion of the project, successful applicants have 8 weeks to submit their written report of their project.
+Submission is mandatory and failure to do so may require repayment of the award to the Society.
 See previous reports here.

 Please find below the information regarding dates for application deadlines and interviews.

-- Interviews will take place the week of the 22nd of January
+- Interviews will take place during the week beginning the 21st January 2020

-- Interviews will take place the week of the 26th of March
+- Interviews will take place during the week beginning the 23th March 2020

 The Jasjot Singhota Award

-This year, friends of Jasjot Singhota, a previous member of RMS Council, are putting together an award of £500-1000 in memory of her.
+Friends of Dr Jasjot Singhota, a previous member of the RMS Council, offer an award of £500 in her memory.

 The Travel and Study Committee consists of three members:

-- A Council member during the current session
+- A council member of the current session (generally the Senior President)